 Should I cancel my FR44 if I move out of state?

 No, you should not cancel your FR44 policy or let it lapse.
-In most cases an FR44 certificate is required for at least three years.
+Florida and Virginia usually require people to carry FR44 insurance for at least three years.
 If your FR44 filing is in place and in good standing, your Florida or Virginia driver’s license is valid.
 It’s very important to keep it that way.
 If your FR44 policy lapses or is canceled, it will show up in the National Driver Register (NDR) database, and you won’t be able to get a driver’s license in any other state.

 So what should I do?

 The best option is to continue maintaining your Florida or Virginia FR44 policy until you fulfill your requirement.

 - If you own a vehicle: You’ll need to buy an auto insurance policy in your new state without any filing, still maintaining your Florida or Virginia FR44 insurance.

 - If you don’t own a vehicle: You can decide whether or not to buy non-owner insurance in your new state.
 But if you do, you won’t need an SR22 endorsed to it.

 We recommend contacting the Florida HSMV or Virginia DMV, as well as the DMV of the state where you’re moving.
 Explain the situation and ask, “how can I stay in compliance with my FR44 if I move out of state?”

 Feel free to talk with a friendly UltraCar Insurance agent for a free consultation.
 We’ll be glad to help you navigate this situation until you complete your Florida or Virginia FR44 obligation.